Heterogeneity, Uncertainty and Learning: Semiparametric Identification and Estimation: Online Appendix

 With the additional $\pi$ parameters to estimate, the $\theta^c$ has a total of 103 parameters.
 Given this large number of parameters to estimate, we expect $n = 250$ to be too small a sample size to perform well, and begin the Monte Carlo simulations with a sample size of $n = 500$.
 The large number of parameters to estimate in $\theta^c$ results in longer but still manageable computational times, which are reported in Table \ref{tab:mc_comp_times_crra}.

 The results of the Monte Carlo simulations are presented in Table \ref{tab:mc_finite_params_risk_aversion} and Figure \ref{fig:mc_factor_5_95_crra_risk_aversion}.
-Despite the increased complexity of the model, our estimation procedure exhibits similar finite sample performance to the DGP considered in Section~\ref{sec:numer-simul}.
+Despite the increased complexity of the model, our estimation procedure exhibits finite sample performances similar to the DGP considered in Section~\ref{sec:numer-simul}.